blytkerchan/blytkerchan.github.io/_posts/2012-08-02-plain-and-clear-cases-of-dont-do-that-fix-your-code-in-stead.markdown

 It's a bug.

-In the OP's ((OP = Original Poster - the person who started the discussion)) case, the bug was a clear case of programmer laziness:
+In the OP's[^1] case, the bug was a clear case of programmer laziness:

+[^1]: OP = Original Poster - the person who started the discussion

 <blockquote>My code has a certain pointer that sometimes unexpectedly becomes null.